crate/crate-docs-theme/DEVELOP.rst

 2. Build the project docs to test what the theme looks like
 3. If you need to make additional changes, reset the build environment and go back to step one

-*Note*: Add new CSS and JavaScript to ``custom.css`` and ``custom.js`` respectively.
-Those two files aren't part of the minify process which has to be done when any other css/js file gets updated.

 The best way to test your changes is to build the sample docs for this project.
 See the `Documentation`_ section below for details.
 The command